allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

     .ToState<Failed>((from, @event) => new Failed(from));
 ```

-You might notice that transition no. 2 has a command specified, that I didn’t mention earlier.
+You might notice that transition no. 2 has a command that I didn’t mention earlier specified.
-It’s a simple class wrapping the payment identifier, which will be interpreted by the command runner to send a request
+It’s a simple class wrapping the payment identifier, which is interpreted by the command runner as a request to our
-to our bookkeeping system to register this payment.
+bookkeeping system for registering this payment.

 This concludes the online path and we can move on to the offline repayment.
 It is significantly easier, since we are simply notified that the money has been transferred to us.